macarooni-man/auto-mcs/docker/README.md

 Although optional, our Docker image (and headless mode) is meant as a minimal feature case to host our custom remote management solution, Telepath, and connect from another device using the GUI.
 You can learn more about the Telepath API [on our website](https://auto-mcs.com/guides/telepath).

-Otherwise, using this image as a standalone server you'll still be able to create any server, tunnel through our playit.gg integration, or edit the "server.properties" file.
-A Telepath connection is required to add worlds, mods/plug-ins, utilize the custom scripting language, and a lot more useful features.
+Otherwise, by using this image as a standalone server, you'll still be able to create any server, tunnel through our playit.gg integration, or edit the "server.properties" file.
+A Telepath connection is required to add worlds, mods/plug-ins, utilize the custom scripting language, and a lot more useful and advanced functionality.

 ## Command Reference